eggheadio/egghead-angularjs-aunthentication-with-jwt/README.md

 `npm install` in the project folder.

-Additioanlly it uses Bower to grab AngularJS.
+Additionally it uses Bower to grab AngularJS.
 With bower installed:

 `bower install` in the project folder.